An appraiser provides an estimation that generates an opinion of value.

-The usual house inspector's report will include an evaluation of the integrity of the home's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+The stereotypical home inspector's report will include an evaluation of the integrity of the home's heating systems, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and accessible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.

 A CMA delivers a "ball park figure."

 Delivering a defensible and careful analysis, an appraisal will give a clear opinion of value.

 But the biggest difference is the person creating the report.
 A CMA is created by a real estate agent who may or may not have a true grasp of the market or valuation concepts.
 The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.
 Further, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home.

 Each report must reflect a credible estimate of value and must identify the following: